moardata/Data-Analytics/FIXES_IMPLEMENTED.md

 1. Check `ENVIRONMENT_VARIABLES.md` for troubleshooting
 2. Check Vercel function logs for errors
 3. Check browser console for frontend errors
-4. Verify database migration completed successfully
+4. Verify all environment variables are set correctly

 ---